 There’s also a phenomenon that occurs when you keep and learn about bees.
 You’ll immediately start to see the world through a different lens, taking note of new flowers, pollen flows, and other pollinators.
 Pair this hobby with photography, and you’ll have enough gorgeous landscape prints to decorate your entire home in bee-utiful pictures.

 Oh, you can’t forget the puns.
-They’re bee-yond plentiful.
+They’re bee-yond plentiful, and few hobbies can offer so many.

 Right now might seem like a strange time to mention travel as a hobby worth considering, but hear me out.
 You don’t have to go to a different country to see something new.
 Traveling to different cities and areas within your own state can still yield some incredible sights.